JesperLekland/react-native-svg-charts/README.md

 ```

 ### Area stack chart with YAxis
-Since the `<AreaStackChart>` uses a different data structure and can be affected by both the `order` and `offset` prop it's not obvious how to extra the dataPoints for the YAxis.
+Since the `<StackedAreaChart>` uses a different data structure and can be affected by both the `order` and `offset` prop it's not obvious how to extra the dataPoints for the YAxis.
 The remedy this the AreaStackChart exposes a static API with a function `extractDataPoints` where you must pass in the same `data`,  `keys` ( as well as  `order` and `offset` if other than default is used) as the props to the component itself

 ![Area stack chart with YAxis](https://raw.githubusercontent.com/jesperlekland/react-native-svg-charts/master/screenshots/area-stack-with-y-axis.png)